 Students who contact SDS and indicate that they have a disability or believe that they might qualify for services will be asked to make an appointment for an intake interview with SDS staff.
-To qualify for services, students must register with SDS by providing appropriate documentation from a qualified professional describing the nature of their disability and functional limitations.
-Although academic adjustments are mandated by law, the College is not required to alter demonstrably essential academic requirements of a course of study nor is the College mandated to lower or effect substantial modifications of reasonable academic standards.
+To qualify for services, students must register with SDS.